dgurudot/tg/privacy.md

 -   **Affiliates.** We may share your information with our affiliates, in which case we will require those affiliates to honor this  privacy policy.
 Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.

--   **Business Partners.** We may share your information with our business partners to offer you certain products, services or promotions.
+-   **Business Partners.** We may share your information with our business partners to offer you certain products, services.

--   **Other Users.** When you share personal information  or otherwise interact with public areas of the services, such personal information may be viewed by all users and may be publicly distributed outside the  in perpetuity.
-If you interact with other users of our  and register through a social network (such as Facebook), your contacts on the social network will see your name, profile photo, and descriptions of your activity.
+-   **Other Users.** When you share personal information  or otherwise interact with public areas of the services, such personal information may be viewed by all users and may be publicly distributed outside the services in perpetuity.
+If you interact with other users of our services and register through a social network (such as Facebook), your contacts on the social network will see your name, profile photo, and descriptions of your activity.
 Similarly, other users will be able to view descriptions of your activity, communicate with you within our services, and view your profile.